Bedale: St Gregory's

 The church retains some Catholic relics, although during the English Civil War Puritans vandalised features such as statues.
 St Gregory's has a painting of St George slaying the dragon, unusual in that St George is depicted as being left-handed, and also contains a stone Viking Age grave marker, notable for a rare depiction of the legend of Wayland Smith.
 When Scots raided the countryside, inhabitants expected to find security in St Gregory's pele tower.
+There is a portcullis at the foot of the tower for extra security.
 Bedale St Gregory is the parish church in the Church of England in the rural deanery of Wensley within the Diocese of Leeds and its patron is the present Beresford-Peirse baronet.
 There is a plaque in the church listing all priests of the parish.
 There is another plaque of the previous landlords of Bedale, featuring coats of arms of these people or their families: Fitzalan, Stapleton, Grey of Rotherfield (related to Lady Jane Grey), Sheffield, de Warrene (Earl of Surrey), Brian de Thornhill, Lawrence de Thornhill, Richard, 1st Earl of Cornwall, Henry, 3rd Earl of Lancaster, Fitz Hugh of Tanfield, John of Brittany, Earl of Richmond, Marmion, Arthur III, Duke of Brittany and Ascough/Aiskew.

 St Gregory's had a daughter church known as St Augustine's Church and Village Hall at Leeming Bar, no longer used for worship, and a Mission Chapel at Burrill.
 There are other local Anglican chapels, such as St Gregory's at Crakehall and St Patrick's at Patrick Brompton.
 Two other parishes with churches joined in the benefice with St Gregory's are St John the Baptist (Leeming village) and St Mary the Virgin (Thornton Watlass).

 Others

+The Catholic St Mary and St Joseph's Church, Bedale lies in Aiskew.
 There are Methodist chapels in Bedale, Leeming, Crakehall and Aiskew.
 Some buildings in the area also have their own private chapels, such as at Christ's Hospital in Firby.